-- document and communicate architectures for corresponding stakeholders, thereby addressing different target groups, e.g. management, development teams, QA, other software architects, and possibly additional stakeholders - · consolidate and harmonise the style and content of contributions from different groups of authors - · know the benefits of template-based documentation
+- document and communicate architectures for corresponding stakeholders, thereby addressing different target groups, e.g. management, development teams, QA, other software architects, and possibly additional stakeholders - · consolidate and harmonise the style and content of contributions from different groups of authors - develop and implement measures to support the convergence of written and verbal communication, and balance one against the other appropriately

-Software architects know that various properties of documentation depend on specifics of the system, its requirements, risks, development process, organization or other factors.
+Software architects know (R1):

+- · the benefits of template-based documentation - that various properties of documentation depend on specific properties of the system, its requirements, risks, development process, organization or other factors.